ro-pi/json-path-evaluator/README.md

 ```

 ## Get values
-The following example shows how to get matched values.\
+The following example shows how to get values that match a JSONPath.\
-The result is always an array of matches.
+The result is always an array of values that match the JSONPath.
 If there are no matches, an empty array is returned.
 ```php
 <?php
 $data = json_decode('{ "store": {